Best Practices

 Link to section: How do I handle false positives?How do I handle false positives?

-- Contact support with examples for model improvements
+request_idto investigate specific cases in your dashboard - Contact [email protected] with examples for model improvements

 Link to section: What's the best fail-safe strategy?What's the best fail-safe strategy?